chafey/dicomweb-update-spec/README.md

   - Attempting to set other level attributes (Patient/Series/Instance) will generate an error

 - Replace all Series Level Attributes - PUT to /studies/[id]/series/[id]/normalizedmetadata
-  - Body is a DICOM dataset of series level attributes
+  - Body is a [DICOM JSON Model](https://dicom.nema.org/medical/dicom/current/output/chtml/part18/chapter_E.html) of series level attributes.
   - Series level attributes are those that belong to the series modules as defined by [PS 3.3 C.7.3](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.3.html)
   - Will cause all instances to be updated that have the same SeriesUid and StudyUid
   - SeriesUID can be changed
   - Attempting to set other level attributes (Patient/Study/Instance) will generate an error

 - Replace all SOP Instance Level Attributes - PUT to /studies/[id]/series/[id]/instances/[id]/nornalizedmetadata
-  - Body is a DICOM dataset of instance level attributes
+  - Body is a [DICOM JSON Model](https://dicom.nema.org/medical/dicom/current/output/chtml/part18/chapter_E.html) of instance level attributes.
   - Instance level attributes are those that do not belong to the patient, study or series level attributes as defined above
   - Will cause the instances to be updated that has the same StudyInstanceUID, SeriesInstanceUid and SOPInstanceUID
   - SOPInstanceUID can be changed
   - Attempting to set other level attributes (Patient/Study/Series) will generate an error

-## Update APIs
+### Update APIs

 - Update Patient Level Attributes - PATCH to /patients/[id]/normalizedmetadata.
   - Body is a [JSON document](docs/updateSchema.md) of patient level attributes to update and remove